HartzFrequency/Unified-Travelling-and-Transport-System/README.md

 To use the Unified Travelling and Transport System, run the following command:

 ```
-Import the SQL files in 'utts' database
+Import the SQL files in the 'utts' database
-Connect with database using your SQL username and password inside GraphicUser_InterFace\Modules\SQL.py
+Connect with the database using your SQL username and password inside GraphicUser_InterFace\Modules\SQL.py
 Run python File GraphicUser_InterFace\Login_page.py
 ```